learning-zone/javascript-basics/README.md

 console.log(array.some(even)); // Output: true
 ```
-**array.indexOf()**: The indexOf() method returns the first index at which a given element can be found in the array, or -1 if it is not present.
+**n.) array.indexOf()**: The indexOf() method returns the first index at which a given element can be found in the array, or -1 if it is not present.
 ```javascript
 var beasts = ['ant', 'bison', 'camel'];

 console.log(beasts.indexOf('camel')); // Output: 2
 console.log(beasts.indexOf('giraffe')); // Output: -1
 ```
-**array.lastIndexOf()**: The lastIndexOf() method returns the index within the calling String object of the last occurrence of the specified value, searching backwards from fromIndex.
+**o.) array.lastIndexOf()**: The lastIndexOf() method returns the index within the calling String object of the last occurrence of the specified value, searching backwards from fromIndex.
 Returns -1 if the value is not found.
 ```javascript
 var paragraph = 'The quick brown fox jumps over the lazy dog.
 If the dog barked, was it really lazy?';